 It can be difficult to find CBD that actually works, and I’ve tried a ton of different brands.
 I am stoked about CBDistillery because each time I take a dropper, I notice its calming effects right away.
 I go to a Krav Maga class three times a week, which always leaves me feeling very sore.
 This tincture provides quite a bit of relief.
 Not to mention, I often experience restless nights, but one dropper of Relief + Relax helps me through the night.

-I am a seasoned CBD user, and at 1,000 mg per bottle, this is an extra-strength dose — and it’s definitely strong.
+I am a seasoned CBD user, and at 1,000 mg per bottle, the Relax + Relief Oil is an extra-strength dose — and it’s definitely strong.
 I’d recommend a much lighter potency for new users.
 It also has a pretty strong, earthy taste to it, which I enjoy but could be unpleasant to others.
 Overall, I think it’s great.
 And at $70 a bottle, it’s priced very well for its quality.

 Tested by: Adam Ruggiero, Editor-In-Chief